matteobarbera/mavlab_wiki_fork/RC-TX-standard.md

 The language of the TX and if use speech should be **ENGLISH only**

-# BEHAVIOUR of CONTROLD and SWITCHES
+# BEHAVIOUR of CONTROLS and SWITCHES

 [A page RFC on standard TX behaviour can be found here](RC-TX-control-and-switch-behaviour-standard)